danielabar/meblog/src/markdown/rails-query-perf.md

 --  Execution Time: 11.880 ms
 ```

 In PostgreSQL, the `EXPLAIN` statement is used to analyze and show the execution plan of a SQL query.
-It shows how the database engine is planning to execute the query, such as which indexes are used.
+It shows how the database engine is planning to execute the query, such as which indexes will be used and estimated costs.
 While `EXPLAIN` can be run on its own, its typically used together with the `ANALYZE` option.
-This option tells PostgreSQL to actually execute the query, so the output will include runtime statistics such as the number of rows processed and execution time.
+This option tells PostgreSQL to actually execute the query, so the output will include runtime statistics such as the number of rows processed, actual cost, and execution time.

 From the output above we can see that a sequential scan was performed to retrieve rows from the `trips` table: